slevin886/twitter_fast_food_analysis/README.md

 The intersection of fast food consumers and Twitter users is surprisingly wide.
 Contrary to conventional wisdom, the vast majority of fast food consumers are middle class- in fact, even the most affluent are only [marginally less likely](https://www.cnn.com/2017/07/12/health/poor-americans-fast-food-partner/index.html) (80% vs. 73%) than the poorest to eat fast food on a regular basis.
 Fast food consumption also trends young, peaking in the 18-29 age group.
 Likewise, *Twitter* trends young and affluent.
 Of its ~69 million regular users in the United States, [36% are in the 18-29 age group](https://blog.hootsuite.com/twitter-statistics/)(its largest demographic) and these users are more likely than not to have some college education.
 Equally, if not more important, 74% of Twitter users get at least some of their news on Twitter (more than the 68% of *Facebook* users) and a similar number follow brands for product updates and promotions.

 With numbers like these, building and maintaining a strong brand presence on Twitter is vital to stay competitve.
 In that light, I collected 170,000 customer (and ~10,000 company) tweets over three weeks (March 9-30) to evaluate brand favorability and consumer behavior for 11 fast food chains (targeting tweets that used the company's handle, ex.'I love @McDonalds!').
-With scripts collecting data four times per day on an Amazon Web Service EC2, I sought to use customer profiles and behavior to predict favorability toward a brand, identified the best times and days for marketing, and examined the interplay of favorability and stock price (targeting the following independent, publicly traded companies for that reason: *McDonald's, Chipotle, Starbucks, Denny's, Wendy's, Dunkin Donuts, Domino's, Sonic, Shake Shack, Wingstop, Cracker Barrel*).
+With scripts collecting data four times per day on an Amazon Web Service EC2, I sought to use customer profiles and behavior to predict favorability toward a brand, hierarchically clustered consumers by company, identified the best times and days for marketing, and examined the interplay of favorability and stock price (targeting the following independent, publicly traded companies for that reason: *McDonald's, Chipotle, Starbucks, Denny's, Wendy's, Dunkin Donuts, Domino's, Sonic, Shake Shack, Wingstop, Cracker Barrel*).

 ## #Data & Limitations